daveschudel/Fedora-KDE/README.md

 <br><br>
 ### KDE Desktop Effects

 I started using a Desktop Effect called Energize B [Burn-My-Windows] available on the KDE Store [https://www.pling.com/p/1884311It].
 It makes opening & closing windows look like they're beaming in and out with a transporter.
-But I miss the spinning cube.
-I hope the KDE developers bring it back.
-I had an image of an open Stargate at the top & bottom.
+I miss the spinning cube, but the KDE6 announcement said they're bringing it back.

 KDE is great if you want to show off 😎
 <br><br>